rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Since predictive accuracy was very high - our feature selection and modelling approach could be tested on new subjects doing different types of lifts, to see if this accuracy translates to different movements.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken for more complex movements, to similar to the complete data in the original study.
+From a data point of view, further feature engineering could be undertaken for more complex movements, with features likely to be similar to the ones included in the complete set from the original study.

 <br>
 <br>
 ___